fmauquie/react-angular/README.md

 The class to apply to the wrapper `div`.

 This allows you to control how the wrapper (and the directive inside it) is displayed in your page.

+This class will be added to the child JSX element if you're using JSX templates, in addition to any cass defined on the child itself.

 ### controller: `String|Function`
 The controller to apply to the template.
 This is a definition of a controller as in any AngularJS template or route.